-After writing the test, students will be placed in Introduction to Algebra (MTH 099) or grade 12 equivalent mathematics (MTH 101 or MTH 103).
-Note that students starting their math studies at ICM in MTH 099 will also need to complete MTH 101 or MTH 103.
+After writing the test, students will be placed in Introduction to Algebra (MTH 099) or grade 12 equivalent mathematics (MTH 103).
+Note that students starting their math studies at ICM in MTH 099 will also need to complete MTH 103.

-In addition, all students must successfully complete year 12 math, MTH 101, or MTH 103 before being eligible to enrol in university-level math and certain university-level sciences.
+In addition, all students must successfully complete year 12 math, or MTH 103 before being eligible to enrol in university-level math and certain university-level sciences.

 You should not be nervous about the test!
 If you don’t score well on the test, that’s perfectly fine – we’ll place in you a math class that reviews more basic math topics to help prepare you for moving forward in your math studies.